 US Supreme Court and the Convoluted History of Civil Rights

-Peniel Joseph - University of Texas at Austin - @PenielJoseph, Ilya Shapiro - Cato Institute - @ishapiro, Taylor Branch - Pulitzer Prize-winning author and historian - @taylorbranch, Teresa Stanton Collett - St. Thomas School of Law, Adam Winkler - professor of law at UCLA, and author of "Gunfight: The Battle over the Right to Bear Arms in America" - @adamwinkler
+Peniel Joseph - historian and professor at the University of Texas at Austin, founder of the school’s Center for the Study of Race and Democracy - @PenielJoseph, Ilya Shapiro - Cato Institute - @ishapiro, Taylor Branch - Pulitzer Prize-winning author and historian - @taylorbranch, Teresa Stanton Collett - St. Thomas School of Law, Adam Winkler - professor of law at UCLA, and author of "Gunfight: The Battle over the Right to Bear Arms in America" - @adamwinkler